 - Massage the bag to be sure that the chicken is completely coated with the marinade.

-- Place the bag in a bowl and refrigerate at least two hours or as long as 48 hours.
-If using skin-on chicken, marinate at least overnight.
+- Place the bag in a bowl and refrigerate at least 30 minutes or as long as 48 hours.
+If using skin-on chicken, marinate overnight to allow the flavors to absorb under the skin.

 - Sprinkle a coating of salt on both sides of the chicken and cook using your favorite method.